In this tutorial, I will be going through the steps on how to set up a Raspberry Pi VPN server using the OpenVPN

 .opvn file stores everything we need to make a secure connection.
 It contains the web address to connect to, and all the encryption data it needs.

-The client we are going to use is the official OpenVPN client, you can obtain this from their official openvpn website.
+The client we are going to use is the official OpenVPN client, and you can obtain this from their official OpenVPN website.

 Download and install this client, on its first run it will automatically minimize to the taskbar, right click on the icon, then select “Import file…”

 7. You should now be presented with a dialog telling you the file has been successfully imported into OpenVPN.

 8. Now right click the OpenVPN client icon in the taskbar again, this time click Connect.

 Since we have a passphrase set, it will now ask for you to enter the passphrase you set earlier on in this tutorial.

 Once you are certain you have entered the correct passphrase, press the OK Button.

 10. The OpenVPN client will now attempt to connect to your Raspberry Pi’s VPN server.
 If the OpenVPN icon turns to a solid green, then it means that you have successfully connected into your VPN.